Maia-Everett/lintian.eu/_posts/2024-08-22-warcraft-retrospective-32.md

 Kael has doubts, as Garithos would disapprove, but Vashj points out that he's not here.
 Besides, Kael doesn't have much of a choice.

 This mission is reportedly *brutally hard* on hard difficulty because you have no siege units, are left against five bases, and the green base is enormous --- and constantly sending attacks your way, putting pressure on you to coordinate attack and defense at the same time.
 On normal difficulty, however, I found it pretty easy.
-I immediately besieged the easiest base to take --- the southeastern one --- and erect an expansion in its place.
+I immediately besieged the easiest base to take --- the southeastern one --- and erected an expansion in its place.

 {% figure [caption:"Naga units continue to be overpowered, especially the Royal Guard.
 This absolute beast with Chaos damage actually contributes more to the fights than the heroes!"] %}
 ![A Dark Covenant](/assets/wr/20240821211220_1.jpg)